How do I register?

 In a wave start, smaller groups of participants are sent off at 2 or 3-minute intervals.
 Groups are based on the projected pace indicated on the registration form.
 Since we will have short lull periods between groups, it will take twice as long for the entire field to cross the start line.
 Runners are not penalized for a slower start – except for elite runners, “chip time” is used for results.
 For a diagram of a wave start, click here.

-Can I run a leg of the 5-Person relay and still run another event?
+Can I run a leg of the MARATHON relay and still run another event?

-It’s possible for an individual to participate in both the 5-Person Relay and the Marathon or International Half-Marathon.
+It’s possible for an individual to participate in both the Marathon Relay and the Marathon or International Half-Marathon.
 Here are the steps and restrictions necessary to make this happen:

-- The participant will register for both the 5-Person Relay and the Marathon or International Half-Marathon.
+- The participant will register for both the Marathon Relay and the Marathon or International Half-Marathon.
 They are responsible for costs to enter both events.

 - The participant must run the 1st leg of the Relay.
 No other Relay legs are available.
 This is the only way to participate in both events and to avoid difficult timing issues.